Land-My-Tech-Job/todolist/README.md

-IMPORTANT: *Please don't forget to select **"Create a new branch for this commit and start a pull request".** Do not commit directly to the main/master branch*

 ## Activity Overview

 In this exercise you'll practice using variables, arrays, functions and objects to build a to-do list app